mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 * in `tools/` you have tools to play with the data in `datasets/`.
 Read the README there for more info.

+* `PoC/` is an old proof of concept, it can run and find a key.
+It's not very pretty though